negralessio/helping_modules/README.md

 ```
 ### Example: Bokeh Scatterplot
 + Often used in the NLP setting, to allow hovering over vectorized tokens / words
++ Arbitrary text and column(s) of the input matrix X can be used for tooltips
 + Can also be used for simple position reading

 ![Example](assets/bokeh_scatterplot.PNG)